spitimage/angular-testing/readme.md

 ### Where's the Backend?
 If this were a real project, we'd probably use $http or $resource to interact with a real backend.
 Here we're only demonstrating frontend testing, so the data services are only temporary.

+## Building
+This is a standard yeoman project, so building is straightforward.
+Assuming you have npm installed, run these commands from the project root:

+    npm install -g grunt-cli
+    npm install -g bower
+    npm install
+    bower install
+    grunt test

+To run _only_ the karma tests:

+    grunt karma

+To run _only_ the protractor tests:

+    grunt protractor

+To run the development server:

+    grunt serve

 ## Selenium
 The protractor project includes handy scripts for managing both the Selenium server and the individual browser web drivers.
 To download the latest Selenium and web drivers: